thm-projects/arsnova.click/CONTRIBUTING.md

 This is a no-brainer.
 Keep your branches up to date so that merges will never end up conflicting.
 Always test-merge your branches before submitting your pull requests.
 Ideally, your branches are fast-forwardable, but this is not a requirement.

+### Code Style

+Please check your code against our code guidelines defined with jshint.

 ### Avoid trailing white-spaces

 Committing trailing white-spaces makes your merge request look sloppy.
 Most editors have a setting that remove trailing white-spaces, which you should activate.
 You can use `git diff` to review changes since it highlights erroneous white-spaces.